 In addition to being faithful and flexible, especially for students who have work or family responsibilities, Catholic Distance University is a bargain.
-The undergraduate tuition for 2012-2013 was $290 per credit or $870 for a three-credit course.
+The undergraduate tuition for 2013-2014 is $305 per credit.

 The bachelor of arts completion program in theology accepts students either provisionally or fully, depending on previous credits earned.
-Students need 88 credits from an accredited college to be fully admitted to the program.
-Thirty-eight credits, all in theology, must be taken at CDU; eight of these credits can be electives.
+Students need 80 credits from an accredited college to be fully admitted to the program.
+Forty credits, all in theology, must be taken at CDU; ten of these credits can be electives.

 CDU has always been a distance institution.
 From 1983 until 2000, it used a paper correspondence format.
 Increasingly, it has gone online and describes itself as “an online learning community that is global.”
-Instruction is now approximately 80 percent online and 20 percent paper.
+But for imprisoned students, instruction is virtually 100% online.

 One component of the program includes two half-credit courses “Undergraduate Writing Skills” and “Undergraduate Research Skills,“ designed to help students develop tools needed for successful online college work such as study skills and time management.

 The Associate of Arts in the Liberal Arts program, with a concentration in Catholic studies, emphasizes study of the Catholic intellectual tradition.
 Upon completion of this degree, students have the option of transferring to another Catholic college or earning a bachelor’s degree in theology at CDU.
 CDU also has arranged for students to have library privileges with Woodstock Theological Center Library, a 190,000-volume library housed on the Georgetown University campus in Washington, D.C.

 One special academic outreach is to prisoners.
 Since its beginning, CDU has provided very low-cost correspondence courses to incarcerated Catholics whose names have been put forward by their chaplains.